 From there I would definitely check out Rainbow Vista, a beautiful overlook and scenic viewpoint where cascading hills of rainbow colored sandstone collide in the distance.
 We also heard wonderful things about the White Domes Trail and the Fire Wave Trail (easily accessible and across the road from each other).
 Both are a short drive from Rainbow Vista and provide more hiking that leads to some amazing occurring sandstone formations.

-Trek the park of the Park that’s the Bee Knees
+Trek the Part of the Park That’s the Bee Knees

 As you near the exit of the park to the southwest towards Las Vegas you can pull aside to see some rather strange rock structures.
 Known as the Beehives, these sandstone formations look like larger than life circular honeycombs complete with little holes surrounding the circumference of each.
 They have a similar look to Checkerboard Mesa in Zion National Park but instead of a cliff, are spherical.
 Such a cool sight and very fun to walk around and explore.

 Valley of Fire State Park is as simple as state parks come.
 When we visited, it was cooler, allowing bikers to overwhelm the amount of cars on the road as full families trekked from one hiking trail to another on wheels.
 Although the summer sun would make some of the routes difficult, it's still a park that can be easily explored within the confines of your air conditioned car.
 It's a fun stop to get you outdoors whether you're traveling from Utah or need a break from the lights and action of the Las Vegas Strip.